-Podcast: Dr. Charles Asher Small on “The Changing Face of Antisemitism”
+Podcast: Charles Small on “The Changing Face of Anti-Semitism

 Antisemitism has, regrettably, been with us for millennia.
 But its nature and character, its intellectual foundations, its accusations against the Jews have all undergone a process of evolution.
 In medieval Christendom, Jews were condemned as unsaved, guilty of the crime of deicide.
 In the Europe of the Enlightenment, Jew-hatred took on a more secular character, grounding itself in the racial pseudo-science of the age.
 Today, anti-Semitism has tied itself to hatred of the State of Israel and flourishes within the reactionary world of radical Islam and its western apologists.